nblt/TWA/README.md

 ## How to run

 ### TWA in tail stage training
-We first show that TWA could improve the performance of SWA in the original SWA setting, where the improvements are more significant when the tail learning rate is larger.
+We first show that TWA could improve the performance of SWA in the original SWA setting, where the improvements are more significant when the tail learning rate `swa_lr` is larger.
 ```
 cd swa
 ```